byronbyron/A-Colour-Slider---Using-HTML5/README.markdown

 Simply use the sliders to adjust the colour of the heading to your liking.
 Then, just like magic, the CSS code is updated to reflect the colour value.

+It starts by using Modernizr.js to detect if the browser knows about the range input type.
+If the range input type doesn't exist, Yepnope.js loads an unobtrusive "Slider/HTML5 range polyfill" which provides us with the range input type.
+If the range input type does exist, Yepnope.js does nothing.

+Finally, after making sure the range input type definitely exists, my script casually implements colour slider goodness.

 It should work in all the modern browsers.

 ##Possible Improvement Ideas##